 Web Designer Depot offers 7 days of free downloads.
 What’s great about this popup is they bring to your attention how valuable these 7 days are, with over 250,000 graphics, icons, vectors and more.

 15. Suggest Related Products

-Similar to suggesting related posts in an exit popup on a blog post page (as in #4), you can also suggest related products on product pages.
+Similar to suggesting related posts in an exit popup on a blog post page (as in exit popup hack #4), you can also suggest related products on product pages.

-Especially if you have a wide range of products (such as clothing or shoes), it is extremely helpful to recommend other similar products related to the one that the shopper is viewing.
-The product that they are looking at might not be the right fit, but a similar product might be just what they need.
+If you have a wide range of products (like clothing or shoes), it’s extremely helpful to recommend other similar products related to the one that the shopper is viewing.
+The product that they’re looking at might not be the right fit, but a similar product might be just what they need.